Nigerian Banks Resolve $132 Million USSD Debt with Telecom Providers

 The USSD Conundrum: A Boon for Financial Inclusion, a Burden on Banks?

-USSD technology was originally conceived by telecom companies to provide customers with a means to access airtime and subscription services.
+Telecom companies originally conceived USSD technology to provide customers with a means to access airtime and subscription services.

 However, it swiftly emerged as a powerful tool for mobile banking, particularly for those without internet access or smartphones.